nsinister/videothumb2mpv/README.md

 * Cookies are not passed in any way, hence private vidoes (subscriber only) won't play
 * Video quality is automatically chosen by MPV, so you can configure MPV to your liking (see notes below)

+## Known bugs
+* After you Search on YouTube, it doesn't reload page, so previous links are preserved as onclick events.
+Workaround: reload page after you performed Search.

 ## Notes
 Tested and confirmed working in the following setups:
 * GNU/Linux with Xorg, Mozilla Firefox, Violentmonkey